busywhistling/chess_transcriber/README.md

-## Chess Simulator
+## Chess Transcriber

-A simulator React app to play a game of chess and transcribe the moves to the Standard Algebraic Notation used by FIDE.
+A transcriber React app to play a game of chess and transcribe the moves to the Standard Algebraic Notation used by FIDE.
 Alternatively, one can input SAN for a given game and walk through the moves observing the corresponding board positions.

 ### Tech